segmentio/segment-docs/src/legal/subprocessors.md

 ## Support Data Subprocessors

-These Data Subprocessors may be utilized to support customers which who may elect to share personal data with Segment support personnel.
+These Data Subprocessors may be utilized to support customers who may elect to share personal data with Segment support personnel.

 | Entity        | Entity Type      | Entity Location |
 | ------------- | ---------------- | --------------- |